Before we dive into asynchronous programming, let's take a look at one important point related to code execution. Take a look at this example:

 const data3 = data2.filter(predicate); // [4, 8]

-method is called, which internally calls Math.sqrt()
+method, which internally calls Math.sqrt()

-.
-In real-world applications, the depth of nesting with functions can be simply enormous, reaching hundreds of levels.
-During code execution, this kind of failure creates a call stack.
-Why a stack?
-Because that's how the code execution process works.
-Each internal call adds the current function inside the stack, and that keeps happening until we reach the deepest possible function.
-Then, when it comes to returning, the stack comes undone; functions are retrieved from it one by one (in reverse order) and continue their execution from the place where the internal function returned the result.
+Each internal call adds the current function inside the stack.
+That keeps happening until we reach the deepest function possible.
+Then, when it comes to returning, the stack comes undone.
+The functions are retrieved from it one by one in reverse order and continue their execution from the moment where the internal function has returned the result:

-Suppose we have a chain of functions one() calls two(), which calls three(), which calls four():
+Imagine we have a chain of functions one() calls two(), which calls three(), which calls four():

 const four = () => console.log('END!');